snknitin/Linux_learn/README.md

      grep -ic "our boys" hello.txt  # ignore case and count occurrences of the string grep -cv e gadsby_text.txt     # Number of line that DO NOT have e in them

+    ls hello/ |grep hello.txt       # Seach for filename in a folder ls -lF / | grep opt             # find all folders with opt in their name in the root directory